 3. Little Sea, Long Walk

 This is for only energetic two and four-legged walkers and goes from Bournemouth Pier to the natural lagoon Little Sea in the Studland Heath Nature Reserve.
 It is about eight miles, including a quick trip on a chain ferry across the entrance to Poole Harbour.
 The 35-acre lagoon plays host to spotted spika deer, otters and white egret.
+Many of the dog friendly beaches in Bournemouth have restrictions at certain times of the year so always check beforehand.

 Off Lead Dog Walks in Bournemouth